pannous/angle/README.md

 <!--
 **precedence**
 One very hot idea is to allow modifying the language grammar on the fly, at least to a limited extend.
-One first step would be to enable setting the precedence of functions.
+This goes beyond normal meta programming, macros and #defines One first step would be to enable setting the precedence of functions.
 This would yield very natural and sweet mathematical expressions, especially combined with Unicode names:
 ```